Kalcos/Crispy-Doom-Launcher/README.md

 Install
 =======
-Extract the downloaded file and then copy "crispy-doom-launcher.exe" onto on a folder that contains Chocolate Doom executables.
+Extract the downloaded file and then copy "crispy-doom-launcher.exe" onto on a folder that contains Crispy Doom executables.
 At start-up the launcher will always check for IWADs on its current folder, however the launcher will use search for WADs on the last opened folder as well.